revaturelabs/interviewquestions/Interview Ques/Java Basics.md

 <blockquote>

-When we declare the class or method as abstract, whcih is used for further modification and it cannot be instantiated.
+When we declare the class or method as abstract, which is used for further modification and it cannot be instantiated.

   </blockquote>